adilbaig/Epoll-D2/README.md

 Epoll For D
 ========

+**IMP :** This Epoll interface has been [integrated into the druntime since 2.061](https://github.com/D-Programming-Language/druntime/blob/887bd80c919499f45bbf16c01cb7f6e0920effcb/src/core/sys/linux/epoll.d).
+This package is no longer required.

 epoll is the fastest event subsystem on Linux ([http://man-wiki.net/index.php/4:epoll](http://man-wiki.net/index.php/4:epoll)).
 This api is a thin wrapper to the linux epoll api.
 It exposes all of epoll's facilities with a simpler interface that removes boiler plate without comprosing on epoll's options.

 The C interface is also publicly imported.